TheWizardAndTheWyrd/Ravenscar_Patterns/README.md

-# Ravenscar_Patterns
+# Ravenscar Patterns

-An Ada/Ravenscar example of design patterns (based on Gang of Four's work).
+The Gang of Four meets Ada SPARK Ravenscar for elements of reusable safety-critical real-time OOP software.
+Edit

 # Why?